CREATIVE THINKING STYLES

 3. Think widely.
 This means to entertain different ideas in your head without judging them so much that you just dismiss them quickly.
 This is a very important trait for creative people in every field of endeavor.

 5. Look for the truth and the Òbig pictureÓ.
 This is another essential trait.
 One must not be satisfied with small answers.
 One must seek the truth in all things.
 This is not Òyour truthÓ or Òmy truthÓ.
-Rather it is the truth and the whole picture.
+Rather it is THE truth and THE whole picture.
 This will often clarify many other things and help you greatly in your life.

-For example, we hear that giving people welfare keeps the economy going.
-On its surface this sounds right because the unemployed then spend the money which keeps other merchants in business.
+For example, we hear that Ògiving people welfare keeps the economy goingÓ.
+On its surface this sounds right because the unemployed then spend the money, which keeps other merchants in business.
 However, there is a problem because if this were true, then why not just put everyone on welfare.
 As we know, this does not work at all and it bankrupts the nation.
 So one must be consistent and realize that giving welfare is a stopgap measure only and does not really create wealth.
 Only working with oneÕs hands or mind to produce goods and services creates wealth in a society and welfare usually does the opposite by encouraging people not to work.

 If you have an idea, you must check it with historical fact and experience.
 To do this, you must also often read other points of view since too often one gets trapped by oneÕs own friends and their authors and authorities.

-8. Have vision and imagination, as long as it is tempered by the qualities above.
+8. Have vision and imagination, as long as they are tempered by the qualities above.
 Vision, meaning imagining what can be and how it would work, is another quality of all creative people.
 The Wright brothers imagined how a person can fly an airplane, for instance.
 Without that, they would not have taken the trouble to build a plane and would not have been able to figure out how to do it.

 9. Have respect for ancient as well as modern wisdom.
 Another way to say this is always learn from both past experience and current situations.
 Too often people forget the ancients, although another group of people are completely hung up on ancient wisdom and cannot or will not alter things to face current realities.
 There is a fine line here.

-For example, in nutritional balancing science we are always balancing ancient principles of healing with the conditions in our modern world and modern scientific medical principles.
+For example, in nutritional balancing science we are always balancing ancient principles of healing with the conditions in our modern world and modern scientific principles.

-11. Happy and friendly thinking.
+11. Adopt happy and friendly thinking.
 This may sound odd.
 However, all the great people tend to be happy thinkers.
-This means they have a certain faith that nature will yield her secrets if you just stay with it, and that nature and the universe or god is basically logical and benign, which is why we can be creative at all.
-Another way to say this is a quote from Albert Einstein, one of the great thinkers of the twentieth century.
-He said that the central question is whether the universe is friendly.
-He did not mean it like a friendship, but rather is it logical, consistent and does it yield its secrets when we study it and experiment with our world in many ways.
+This means they have a certain faith that nature will yield her secrets if you just stay with it, and that nature and the universe or God is basically logical and benign, which is why we can be creative at all.

 Home | Hair Analysis | Saunas | Books | Articles | Detox Protocols

-Courses | About Dr. Wilson | Contact Us | The Free Basic Program
+Courses | About Dr. Wilson | The Free Basic Program